bartkessels/daily-note-calendar/README.md

 For the `{{date:<template>}}` and `{{today:<template>}}` variables, you can add or subtract _days_, _weeks_, _months_
 and _years_.

-You can use the subtract or add a period using the `+` or `-` sign followed by the period and the amount of that period you want to add or subtract.
+You can subtract or add a period using the `+` or `-` sign followed by the period and the amount of that period you want to add or subtract.

 | Period | Variable       | Template example                |